 Please post your questions for this week in the comments section.
 Laura will select the most liked/interesting questions and publish her response to these on this step by Wednesday of Week 6.

-Thank you very much for all your excellent questions and comments again this week, I hope you are enjoying the final week of the course, bringing together all of the scientific evidence we have looked at as the case has unfolded.
+I hope you are all safe and well and I thank you very much for all your excellent questions and comments again this week, I hope you are enjoying the final week of the course, bringing together all of the scientific evidence we have looked at as the case has unfolded.
 This week, your questions were almost all about the case itself, so I’m going to focus on this in my answers.
-In previous weeks I have tried to answer questions that are less directly related to the case so that your knowledge and understanding of the case develops alongside the evidence being presented to you, but since we are now nearing the end of the course I will try to clear up some of your issues with the case.
+In previous weeks I have tried to answer questions that are less directly related to the case so that your knowledge and understanding of the science develops alongside the evidence being presented to you in the case, but since we are now nearing the end of the course I will try to clear up some of your issues with the Murder by the Loch.
 Hopefully any remaining questions you have will be cleared up in the final big reveal of the verdict on Friday…

 © University of Strathclyde